Unlocking the Spell: A Tale of the Wide-Awake Princess, Book 2

-What's the story?
+What's the Story?

 Princess Annie may have saved the day by finding her sister Gwendolyn's true love, Prince Beldegard, but now she must help him turn back from a bear into a prince so the two can marry.
 The trouble is, they have to track down a nasty old dwarf who cast the spell, and he hasn't been seen around these parts in weeks.
 Once again, Annie must travel far and wide and keep her wits about her to break the curse or else help Gwennie fend off suitors for the rest of her life.

-UNLOCKING THE SPELL is the second book in the Wide-Awake Princess series, and here, Princess Annie again takes the lead to keep challenging assumptions about gender, beauty, and love while clever side plots feature old fairy and folk tales such as "Snow White," "The Three Little Pigs," "Old Mother Hubbard," "Goldilocks and the Three Bears," and "Little Red Riding Hood."
+In this second book in the series, Princess Annie again takes the lead to keep challenging assumptions about gender, beauty, and love, while clever side plots feature old fairy and folk tales.
 The book is especially clever in working through the pros and cons of being born beautiful (or being helped to become beautiful) versus living in the world as an ordinary person who must work at skill building.
 In the end, readers will see it's not necessarily better to be blessed with good looks; beauty isn't exactly an easy ride, either.

 Also instructive are the book's romantic relationships, which feature respect, admiration, healthy boundaries, and innocence while warning of the troubles of getting swept away.
 Though Unlocking the Spell must reinforce some stereotypes to challenge them -- sister Gwendolyn uses a flash of hair and a glowing smile in a pinch to get her way -- readers are encouraged to consider the limitations of such traits.
 They should come away with a much more nuanced understanding of a variety of experiences girls may inhabit in the world and root for the level-headed, kind girl at the center of the action.